-Students who regularly participate in the LTU Monthly Service Projects as well as other volunteer opportunities through their student organizations and elsewhere are eligible for a variety of scholarships and awards throughout the year.
+Students who regularly participate in the LTU Service Saturday projects as well as other volunteer opportunities through their student organizations and local non-profit organizations are eligible for a variety of scholarships and awards throughout the year.

 The Lawrence Tech Student Volunteer of the Year Award was established to recognize students who have made positive contributions to their community through volunteerism and service.

 Nominations can come from fellow students, faculty, or staff.
 Individuals can also nominate themselves.

 Nomination forms for 2013 - 2014 are not yet available.
 Check back soon.

 Recipients of the award are recognized every year at the Student Government Awards Banquet.

 2012-2013 Student Volunteer of the Year- Kimberly Klieber

 Since 1994, Michigan's Governor and her/his spouse have been hosting the Governor's Service Awards to pay tribute to outstanding volunteers from across Michigan.
 These volunteers demonstrate the power of giving and caring every day, and the Governor's Service Awards are one small way we can thank them for their commitment.
 Although volunteers don't expect accolades, we know volunteer recognition leads to volunteer retention.

 Finalist for the Governor's Service Award of Youth Volunteer of the Year 2013-